dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### analysis Objects Array

+Analysis, which is performed on the conversational data, is stored in the analysis Objects array.

 * analysis: "Analysis[]" (optional)

     The value of the analysis parameter is an array of [Analysis Objects](#analysis-object).

 ### attachments Objects Array

+Alcillary documents, discussed, presented, referenced or related to the converstaion may be stored in the attachements array.

 * attachments: "Attachment[]" (optional)